-Exhumation of both buried and cremated remains generally requires a Licence from the Ministry of Justice.
+Exhumation of both buried and cremated remains generally requires a licence from the Ministry of Justice.

 Telephone: 020 3334 6390

 Website: The Ministry of Justice

 If the remains are in consecrated ground then permission must be obtained from the Diocesan Court.

 From time to time, due to varying circumstances, it may be necessary to move the remains of an individual from a grave.
 This process is called exhumation.

 - Memorial removal costs

-- Funeral Director’s charges, including the cost of a new coffin
+- Funeral director’s charges, including the cost of a new coffin or cremated remains casket

 - the correct grave is opened,

-- the plot is screened as appropriate for privacy,
+- the plot is screened for privacy,

 - health and safety of all workers is maintained - for example, protective clothing including masks and gloves, task lights and all other necessary equipment is provided,

 - everyone present shows due respect to the deceased person and to adjoining graves,

 - the nameplate on the casket corresponds to that on the licence,

 - the new casket has been approved

 - all human remains and all the pieces of casket are placed in the new casket,

 - the new casket is properly sealed,